hmehr/FallGuysFunsies/README.md

 ## How to run/debug
 * To run the appication go to the root folder of the application and do a `docker-compose build` followed by `docker-compose up`
 * To debug the application, Redis needs to be up and running.
 If `docker-compose up` is still running, then the application can just be run in debug mode and it should work
+* Please note that the host URL for debug mode is `http://localhost:5000` and for the run mode is `http://localhost:8081`

 ## Missing work
 Due to time constraint, I obviously couldn't do everything I'd have liked to do.
 I'd have liked to: